-The U.S. Employee Retirement Income Security Act of 1974, as amended ('ERISA'), and Section 4975 of the U.S. Internal Revenue Code of 1986, (the 'Code'), impose certain requirements on (a) employee benefit plans (as defined in Section 3(3) of ERISA) subject to Title I of ERISA (as defined in Section 4(a) of ERISA), (b) individual retirement accounts, Keogh plans or other arrangements subject to Section 4975 of the Code, (c) entities whose underlying assets include 'plan assets' (as defined in Section 3(42) of ERISA) by reason of any such plan or arrangement's investment therein (we refer to the foregoing collectively as 'Plans') and (d) persons who are fiduciaries with respect to Plans.
-In addition, governmental (as defined in Section 3(32) of ERISA), certain church (as defined in Section 3(33) of ERISA) and non-U.S. plans (as defined in Section 4(b)(4) of ERISA) (collectively, 'Non-ERISA Arrangements') are not subject to Section 406 of ERISA or Section 4975 of the Code, but may be subject to other U.S. federal, state, local or non-U.S. laws that are substantially similar to those provisions (each, a 'Similar Law').
+The U.S. Employee Retirement Income Security Act of 1974, as amended ('ERISA'), and Section 4975 of the U.S. Internal Revenue Code of 1986, (the 'Code'), impose certain requirements on (a) employee benefit plans (as defined in Section 3(3) of ERISA) subject to Title I of ERISA (as described in Section 4(a) of ERISA), (b) individual retirement accounts, Keogh plans or other arrangements subject to Section 4975 of the Code, (c) entities whose underlying assets include 'plan assets' (as defined in Section 3(42) of ERISA) by reason of any such plan or arrangement's investment therein (the foregoing are collectively referred to as 'Plans') and (d) persons who are fiduciaries with respect to Plans.
+In addition, governmental (as defined in Section 3(32) of ERISA), certain church (as defined in Section 3(33) of ERISA) and non-U.S. plans (as defined in Section 4(b)(4) of ERISA) (collectively, 'Non-ERISA Arrangements') are not subject to Section 406 of ERISA or Section 4975 of the Code, but may be subject to other U.S. federal, state, local or non-U.S. laws that are substantially similar to those provisions ('Similar Law').

-In addition to ERISA's general fiduciary standards, Section 406 of ERISA and Section 4975 of the Code prohibit certain transactions involving the assets of a Plan and persons who have specified relationships to the Plan, i.e., 'parties in interest' (as defined in Section 3(14) of ERISA) or 'disqualified persons' as defined in Section 4975 of the Code (we refer to the foregoing collectively as 'parties in interest') unless exemptive relief is available under an exemption issued by the U.S. Department of Labor.
+In addition to ERISA's general fiduciary standards, Section 406 of ERISA and Section 4975 of the Code prohibit certain transactions involving the assets of a Plan and persons who have specified relationships to the Plan, i.e., 'parties in interest' (as defined in Section 3(14) of ERISA) or 'disqualified persons' as defined in Section 4975 of the Code (the foregoing are collectively referred to as 'parties in interest') unless exemptive relief is available under an exemption issued by the U.S. Department of Labor.
 Parties in interest that engage in a non-exempt prohibited transaction may be subject to excise taxes and other penalties and liabilities under ERISA and Section 4975 of the Code.
-The Issuer, any dealer and any of their current and future affiliates, including the calculation agent, may be parties in interest with respect to many Plans.
-Thus, a Plan fiduciary considering an investment in the Notes should also consider whether such an investment might constitute or give rise to a non-exempt prohibited transaction under ERISA or Section 4975 of the Code.
-For example, the Notes may be deemed to represent a direct or indirect sale of property, extension of credit or furnishing of services between the Issuer and an investing Plan which would be prohibited if the Issuer is a party in interest with respect to the Plan unless exemptive relief were available.
+NWB Bank, any dealer and any of their current and future affiliates, including the calculation agent, may be parties in interest with respect to many Plans.
+Thus, a Plan fiduciary considering an investment in a Note should also consider whether such an investment might constitute or give rise to a non-exempt prohibited transaction under ERISA or Section 4975 of the Code.
+For example, a Note may be deemed to represent a direct or indirect sale of property, extension of credit or furnishing of services between NWB Bank and an investing Plan which would be prohibited if NWB Bank is a party in interest with respect to the Plan unless exemptive relief were available.